Skip to content

 Each tuple represents a full namespace path up to max_depth.

-Setting max_depth=3.
-Given the namespaces:
+# Given the following namespaces:

 # ("a", "b", "c")